shawnhan108/BiSeNet-app/README.md

 | General Structure | Detailed Illustration |
 | ------------- | ------------- |
 | ![What is this](./assets/model_desc1.png)  | ![What is this](./assets/model_desc2.png)|
+Figures above are authored in and extracted from the original paper.

 ## Deployment Details
 The app is deployed on GCP Kubernetes Engine.
 The cluster is configured to have 2 nodes, on 4 vCPUs in *us-central1-a*, with 8GB memory.
 The inference time on the provided test inference image is around 2 seconds.
 Currently the app is running at http://35.224.225.42/ , which will soon be (or, more like, has already been) shut down for resource conservation.